Early Childhood Covid-19 Policies and Procedures

 Educators will be utilizing the CVKey symptom checker application, will take their own temperatures thermally when they arrive in the building and will self-monitor for symptoms before leaving their homes and while teaching.
 For sudden onset of symptoms, educators will remove themselves from the teaching environment as soon as another educator arrives.

 Masks are required to be worn by all Lawrence Arts Center staff and visitors when in the building.
 Please send a mask with your child every day.
-At this time, masks are highly recommending to be worn while we are utilizing our outdoor classroom and required when we need to be in the building.
+At this time, in preschool classes masks are highly recommending to be worn while we are utilizing our outdoor classroom and required when we need to be in the building.
 Masks are REQUIRED for all students enrolled in our Kelly Galloway Kindergarten.

 Positive Covid-19 Test